 If you are just beginning to research about this iconic dive spot, please read on to find out more.
 Plus if you’re looking into flights to Truk Lagoon, this article should help.

 Whereas if you’re looking for flights to Truk Lagoon from Australia, this flight isn’t such a long haul.
-All be it you’ll need two separate connecting flights to get there from Sydney.
+All be it you’ll need two separate connecting flights to get to Truk Lagoon from Sydney, Australia.

-But before I explain more about how to get to Truk Lagoon and find flights to Truk Lagoon, let me explain a bit more about it’s history and what’s there to discover, and why it’s has the reputation of a pilgrimage for wreck divers.
+But before I explain more about how to get to Truk Lagoon and find flights to Truk Lagoon, let me explain a bit more about it’s history.
+Also, a bit about what’s to discover and why it’s has the reputation of a pilgrimage for wreck divers.

 Truk Lagoon diving

 Diving Truk Lagoon is a real treat if you love wreck diving.
 The reason for this is due to the number of wrecks to scuba dive.
-These wrecks are all in and around what is actually called Chuuk Lagoon.
-Not only that, it’s the close proximity of these wrecks that makes it such a great place to dive.
+These wrecks are all in and around what is actually now named Chuuk Lagoon.
+It’s also the close proximity of these wrecks that makes it such a great place to dive.

 Many of the wrecks individually would be a great wreck dive in their own right.
 But you have many great wrecks to choose from all within a short boat ride from each other.